diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 }
 ```

-➡️ Restart NGINX:
+🔴 &nbsp;Restart NGINX:
 ```
 systemctl restart nginx
 ```

-➡️ Then verify you can access API with **curl** or web browser on an allowed host:
+🔴 &nbsp;Then verify you can access API with **curl** or web browser on an allowed host:
 ```
 curl http://<diskover-web-host>:<port>/api.php
 ```

-➡️ You should see this:
+🔴 &nbsp;You should see this:
 ```
 {
     "status": true,